-Teacher compensation Average teacher compensation (salary + Benefits) will increase to \$112,800 for the 2025/2026 School Year (2024-2025: \$111,070) A reduction in staff and an increase in benefits has led to an increase in the cost of current staff.
+Average teacher compensation (salary + Benefits) will increase to \$112,800 for the 2025/2026 School Year ( 2024-2025: \$111,070 ) A reduction in staff and an increase in benefits has led to an increase in the cost of current staff.
 The following benefit rate will increase: Life 4% Accidental Death & Dismemberment - No Change Extended Disability Benefits 9% Extended Health (1%) Dental (0.25%) Vision (5%) Risk is moderate as local bargaining has been completed and the average cost can change as staffing levels change.
-Historically these increase have been funded by the Government of Alberta Support Staff- Compensation Average costs will be budgeted on current salaries.
-Benefits will be budgeted based on forecasted rates by group Average salaries are used for all school-based positions and are determined by using actual salaries for current staffing and projected increases.
-The following benefit rate will increase: Life 4% Accidental Death & Dismemberment - No Change Extended Disability Benefits 9% Extended Health (1%) The risk is moderate as The Canadian Union of Public Employees (CUPE) collective agreement has recently been ratified Human Resources Staffing will be budgeted by site, based on the staffing requirements determined by the site administrator, to meet the needs of the students within the allocations provided to the schools.
-Staffing decisions are made according to availability of resources and delivery of educational programming and services.
+Historically these increase have been funded by the Government of Alberta Support Staff- Compensation Average salaries are used for all school-based positions and are determined by using actual salaries for current staffing and projected increases.
+The following benefit rate will increase: Life 4% Accidental Death & Dismemberment - No Change Extended Disability Benefits 9% Extended Health (1%) The risk is moderate as The Canadian Union of Public Employees ( CUPE ) collective agreement has recently been ratified Human Resources Staffing decisions are made according to availability of resources and delivery of educational programming and services.
 Risk is moderate as staffing will be based on projected enrolments and school allocations.
 Insurance Rates increases will be at inflationary level.
-The Division's insurance reciprocal (ARMIC) expects rate increases to inflationary levels.
+The Division's insurance reciprocal ( ARMIC ) expects rate increases to inflationary levels.
 Risk is moderate.
 ARMIC's rates could change based on the plans claim history and catastrophic events across the globe.
 Utilities Utilities have been budgeted based on estimated consumption, current usage, and projected rates.
 Current contract rates were used, and consumption was estimated based on past experience and market projections Risk is moderate to high as the division is locked into a fixed rate, but usage can vary depending on weather.
 The removal of the carbon tax should create some cost relief.
 Services and Supplies Costs It is assumed that goods and services costs will increase in 2024-2025 with imposed tariffs.
 Sites will budget costs within their given allocations.
 Although inflation is still a factor, recent tariffs have created a potential for increased costs.
 This effect of this is still unknown.
 Risk is moderate, inflation will decrease purchasing power.

-Originator(s): Sean Nicholson, Associate Superintendent, Corporate Services
+Date: April 23, 2025 Agenda Item: 7.2

-Amy Kolesar, Manager, Transportation Services
+То: Board of Trustees

-Subject: Policy 500: Student Transportation Services and
+From: Shawna Warren, Superintendent

-Policy 500: Student Transportation Services - Exhibit 1 -
+Originator(s): Sean Nicholson, Associate Superintender Amy Kolesar, Manager, Transportation Se

-Transportation Fee Schedule
+Subject: Policy 500: Student Transportation Serv Policy 500: Student Transportation Serv Transportation Fee Schedule